-Group alarm titles (bold), related alarms, and the related-alarms descriptions
+Alarms by group, the individual alarm titles (bold), and the alarms descriptions

 ANC Session

 Duplicate SCTE104 Message: A copy of an SCTE104 packet has been received as seen on the ANC Session application.

 SCTE104 Message: An SCTE104 packet has been received as seen on the ANC Session application.